beerjs/oslo/README.md

 # BeerJS Oslo

-BeerJS Oslo is for us devs to get together, throw back a few cold ones, and work on hobby projects.
+BeerJS Oslo is for developers to get together, throw back a few cold ones, and work on hobby projects.

 ## Want to hang out?

-We usually meet up on the second Friday every month at [FINN.no's offices][finn].
+We usually meet up on the second Thursday every month at [FINN.no's offices][finn].

 Events are scheduled on the [BeerJS Oslo Meetup group][meetup].

-## Want to share something?

-We'll have an "open mic"-doohicky during the last 30 minutes of the meetup (from 20:30) where you can share whatever you've worked on.

 ## Want to bring beer?

 Sure you do!
 FINN sponsors 2-3 beers per person, but you're welcome to bring your own.
-Please keep in mind that the event ends at 21.
-Those who wish to continue beering and programming can do so, we recommend one of our neightbours, either [Brygg][brygg] or [Jaeger][jaeger].
+Please keep in mind that the event ends at 21:30.
+Those who wish to continue beering and programming can do so, we recommend one of our neighbours, either [Brygg][brygg] or [Jaeger][jaeger].

 ## Stickers